 Rihanna’s career blossomed in 2005 with the hit “Umbrella,” and by 2017 she had expanded her resume to include the roles of entrepreneur, philanthropist, actress and humanitarian.
-As she officially prepares to enter her 30s on Feb.
+As she officially prepares to celebrate her 32nd birthday on Feb.
 20, she has managed to top the charts and turn herself into a household name.
 Learn about Rihanna’s financial empire and see how much this nine-time Grammy-winner is worth.

 Born Robyn Rihanna Fenty in Saint Michael, Barbados, pop superstar Rihanna has crossed genres and topped charts since her 2005 debut “Music of the Sun.”
 The artist is considered to be one of the best-selling artists of all time, and Forbes ranked Rihanna as the fourth most powerful celebrity in 2012.

 Rihanna’s $600 million net worth wasn’t earned all in one place — aside from being a decorated performer, this 2009 Glamour Woman of the Year recipient earned her fortune before she even hit 30 years old.

 As of late 2017, she was reportedly in the studio recording her much-anticipated ninth studio album, as well as quickly ramping up production on her breakout makeup company, Fenty Beauty.
 With her busy schedule and growing music and entrepreneurial empire, Rihanna’s net worth is only poised to grow as she continues her early 30s.

 Rihanna’s first album, 2005’s “Music of the Sun” catapulted her to stardom.
 Released by Def Jam Records, the album remained on the charts for 35 weeks, according to Billboard.
 The following year, she released her sophomore album “A Girl Like Me,” which sold 3 million copies and resulted in a $4 million payday.